 - Washington Nationals – West Palm Beach

-The Arizona Cactus League is celebrating its 75th anniversary in 2022.
+The Arizona Cactus League celebrated its 75th anniversary in 2022.
 And, unlike the Florida teams which are spread out all over the Sunshine State, the Cactus League teams are centrally located in the Metro Phoenix area.
 Here’s the lineup:

 - Arizona Diamondbacks

 - Kansas City Royals

 - Los Angeles Angels